 According to the Bureau of Labor Statistics, employment of health information technicians is projected to grow 8% from 2019 to 2029, much faster than the average for all occupations.
 For more detailed information, visit https://www.bls.gov/OOH/healthcare/medical-records-and-health-information-technicians.htm#tab-6

 What do Health Information Technicians earn?

-Earnings will vary depending upon experience, skill level and location.
-According to the U.S. Department of Labor, Bureau of Labor Statistics, the median pay for a Health Information Technician in 2019 was $42,630 per year, or $20.50 per hour. https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm
+Earnings will vary depending on experience, skill level, and location.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, the median pay for a Health Information Technician in 2019 was $42,630 per year or $20.50 per hour. https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm

 How can I find out more about the health information profession?

 The national organization for HIT professionals is the American Health Information Management Association.
 Please visit their website at http://www.ahima.org